 #1 of 23 Places to Visit in Vadodara

 At a distance of 4 km from Vadodara Railway Station, Lakshmi Vilas Palace is an opulent royal palace located in Vadodara, Gujarat.
-Situated in Jawaharlal Nehru Marg, it is one of the most majestic palaces in India and among the prime places to visit in Vadodara.
+Situated in Jawaharlal Nehru Marg, it is one of the most majestic palaces in India, and among the prime tourist places in Vadodara.

-Spread over 700 acres, the Lukshmi Vilas Palace was built in Indo-Saracenic style of architecture.
-The entranceway of the palace is basically a palm courtyard with ornate fountain.
-It has 170 rooms and it was built just .....
+Spread over 700 acres, the Lakshmi Vilas Palace was built in the Indo-Saracenic style of architecture. .....

 #2 of 23 Places to Visit in Vadodara